 I don’t feel sorry for others, because I care too frigidly for their troubles.
 I don’t feel sorry for myself, because I think too warmly of my own importance.

 We are racked by our own imaginary woes.
 But we are scarcely touched by the real woes of others.

 4 We pity to savour our own good fortune

 When I condole with someone, I add the balm of an unsullied conscience and the piquancy of a dram of discomfort to my contemplation of their distress, which I would elsewise not feel at all.

-The cold flint of our pity for others strikes few sparks for them, but whets the pleasure that we take in our own good fortune.
+The cold flint of our pity for others strikes few sparks for them.
+But it whets the pleasure that we take in our own good fortune.

 ‘The great instrument of moral good is the imagination,’ claimed Shelley, who had so much empathetic imagination, and did so much unimagined harm.
 Imagination doesn’t move us to pity, though it may tell us that it has, or else it does, and pity is a mere daydream.
 It’s easy to see how much others are suffering, but it’s hard to believe that it matters.
-We can know about such a hoard of things, but there is just one thing we can care for just, our own selves and what is ours.
-And if we care for anything larger, it’s by making it part of our self.
+We can know about such a range of things, but there is just one thing we can care for, our own selves and what is ours.
+And if we care for anything larger, we can do so only by making it part of our self.

 My egoism has a far busier imagination than my sluggish sympathy.
 Our brains never rest from hatching plans to glut the cravings of our hearts, but they soon tire of the thought of others’ pain.